Ouagadougou, Burkina Faso - Things to Do in Ouagadougou

 Top Things to Do in Ouagadougou

-Booking Tip: No advance booking required, but consider hiring a local guide for 5,000-10,000 CFA francs to help navigate and translate.
-Visit early morning (8-10 AM) for the best selection and cooler temperatures.
-Bring cash in small denominations for easier bargaining.
+Booking Tip: No advance booking needed, but consider hiring a local guide for 5,000-10,000 CFA francs to help navigate and negotiate prices.
+Early morning visits (8-10 AM) offer the best selection and cooler temperatures.

 Getting There